Aya Domenig

-Aya Domenig (born 1972) is a film-maker and anthropologist of Japanese–Swiss origin.
+Aya Domenig (born 1972) is a filmmaker and anthropologist of Japanese–Swiss origin.

 Early life and education

-Born in Kameoka, Kyoto, Kyoto Prefecture, Japan, Aya Domenig has joint Swiss and Japanese citizenship.
-Her mother is of Japanese origin, Domenig's father is Swiss, and her grandfather, Shigeru Doi, worked at the Hiroshima Red Cross Hospital after the atomic bombing of Hiroshima on 6 August 1945.
+Born in Kameoka, Kyoto, Kyoto Prefecture, Japan, Aya Domenig has joint Swiss and Japanese citizenships.
+Her mother is of Japanese origin while her father is Swiss.
+Her grandfather, Shigeru Doi, worked at the Hiroshima Red Cross Hospital after the atomic bombing of Hiroshima on 6 August 1945.

 In 1976 Domenig's parents moved to Switzerland, where they lived in Kilchberg and in Zürich-Hottingen.
-She attended a gymnasium in Zürich, and from 1992 to 2000 she studied social anthropology, film studies, and japanology at the University of Zurich.
+She attended a gymnasium in Zürich, and from 1992 to 2000, she studied social anthropology, film studies, and japanology at the University of Zurich.
 Earning a Monbushô scholarship by the Government of Japan, Domenig attended the Hitotsubashi University in Tokyo from 1996 to 1997.
 Domenig's practical experiences include language stays in France and Japan at the Sendagaya Japanese Institute, she was in two internships, and also worked as translator.
 Domenig graduated with a degree in visual anthropology in 2000.
-In 2001 Domenig attended the film and video department at the ZHdK University Zürich where she graduated in 2005, after producing the short fiction film Haru Ichiban (Spring Storm) in co-operation with the Osaka University of Arts and Visual Media (Osaka Geijutsu Daigaku).
+In 2001, Domenig attended the film and video department at the ZHdK University Zürich where she graduated in 2005, after producing the short fiction film Haru Ichiban (Spring Storm) in co-operation with the Osaka University of Arts and Visual Media (Osaka Geijutsu Daigaku).